 Most first year and returning staff can expect to work at least two jobs throughout the summer; ratio of work will be dependent upon experience and company needs.
 We'll seek to discover what combination of roles will be best for you as part of our application process.

-This position includes a variety of housekeeping tasks and working as a server for guest breakfast and dinner.
+An ideal way for new staff to join our team and gain experience in Denali, this position includes a variety of housekeeping tasks and working as a server for guest breakfast and dinner.

 The position of naturalist-guide is a professional job, which implements the educational mission of Camp Denali and North Face Lodge.
-Our naturalist-guides are teachers of experiential learning, experienced backcounty hiking guides, and trained drivers.
+Our naturalist-guides are teachers of experiential learning, experienced backcountry hiking guides, and trained drivers.
 Even though we operate our active learning program for just 14 weeks each summer, working as a naturalist-guide is considered a career-building opportunity, not just a summer job.
-Because of the significant on-the-job training and independent study necessary for proficiency, we request a commitment to at least three seasons' employment as a naturalist-guide.
+Because of the significant on-the-job training and independent study necessary for proficiency, we request a commitment of at least three seasons' employment as a naturalist-guide.